Department of Health Information Management

-Health information management improves the quality of health care by ensuring that the best information is available to make any healthcare decision.
+Health information management improves the quality of health care by ensuring that the highest quality of information is available to make any healthcare decision.
 HIM professionals manage healthcare data and information resources.
 The profession encompasses services in planning, collecting, aggregating, analyzing, and disseminating individual patient and aggregate clinical data.
 It serves the healthcare industry including: patient care organizations, payers, research and policy agencies, and other healthcare related industries.

 Projected by the Bureau of Labor Statistics to be one of the 15 fastest growing occupations in the United States, HIM is an excellent career choice for the person who is seeking a healthcare profession that combines interest in computer sciences, business, management, legal procedures, and healthcare research.
-HIM professionals play a key role in making the healthcare system work.
-They perform the data collection and analysis that doctors, nurses, and other healthcare professionals need to provide quality patient care.
+HIM professionals play a key role in making the healthcare system work by performing needed data collection, analysis and dissemination of information that doctors, nurses, and other healthcare professionals need to provide quality patient care.

-HIM graduates work in a broad range of settings that span the continuum of healthcare, including office-based physician practices, nursing homes, home health agencies, mental health facilities, and public health agencies.
+HIM graduates work in a broad range of settings that span the continuum of healthcare, including hospitals, physician practices, nursing homes, home health agencies, mental health facilities, and public health agencies.
 The growth of managed care has created additional job opportunities in HMOs, PPOs, and insurance companies.

 It is the policy of the College of Health Professions that each student must provide a health report completed by a physician or licensed healthcare provider and must take specific immunizations before the student can be placed in a clinical or internship assignment.
 Information on these requirements and the required forms may be obtained through the department office.

 Background Check and Drug Screening

 As a condition for placement in professional practice sites, students may be required to have a background check and/or drug screening and/or meet other specific requirements as set by individual sites.
 Information on these requirements may be obtained from the department.

 Master of Health Information Management (M.H.I.M.)